revdotcom/speech-datasets/rev16/README.md

 We do not claim ownership over the recordings.
 We have provided direct links to the podcasts used in this dataset in the `podcasts.csv` file under the `iTunes ID` column.
 These media files have also been uploaded to Huggingface [here](https://huggingface.co/datasets/sanchit-gandhi/rev16_csv) if you'd like to download them.
 The `podcasts.csv` file also has direct paths to the media files on Huggingface under the `MP3 file` column.

 # Cite this Dataset
 The paper that originally described this dataset can be found at https://proceedings.mlr.press/v202/radford23a.html.
 Radford et al., 2023 covers the verbatim transcripts and the media files that are used to produce them.
-The nonverbatim transcrpts were created as part of https://arxiv.org/abs/2412.07937.
+The nonverbatim transcripts and both sets of normalization files were created as part of https://arxiv.org/abs/2412.07937.

 If you'd only like to use the verbatim transcripts please only cite:
 ```